Almamu/linux-wallpaperengine/README.md

 Once the build process is finished, this should create a new `output` folder containing the app and all the required support files to run.

-> ✅ Remember: Place the `assets` folder next to the built binary if it isn’t detected automatically.

 ---

 ## 🧪 Usage